 Creamy and irresistible, I believe this is the best sweet ricotta pie ever!
 And I have tried many over the years.
 The crust is the classic Italian pasta frolla, the filling comes together in minutes and is flavored with lemon.
 It's the perfect dessert for Easter, among other celebrations.

-For those of us who like Italian desserts, baking with ricotta is common, both sweet like this ricotta pie recipe or the popular ricotta cheesecake, and savory where we whip ricotta toast in a matter of minutes.
+For those of us who like Italian desserts, baking with ricotta is common, both sweet in the form of ricotta cake or the popular ricotta cheesecake and savory where we whip ricotta tomato toast in a matter of minutes.

-And we eat it year-round, especially for Easter and also many birthdays, at least in our household, where this lemony ricotta cheese pie with its soft but rustic texture, is requested often.
+We eat it year-round, especially for Easter and birthdays, at least in our household, where this lemony ricotta cheese pie with its soft but rustic texture is often requested.
 It's not cake, I know, but it's a tradition.

 This is a pie that can accommodate different flavors, especially citrus.